 - University of Westminster - BA Tourism with Business, BA Tourism and Events Management, BA Tourism Planning and Management.

 Bournemouth University, Liverpool John Moores University, the University of Birmingham and the University of Surrey also rank well for undergraduate travel and tourism degrees.

-To study the BSc International Travel and Tourism Management degree at Ulster University you'll need BCC or BBB at A-level.
-The programme takes four years to complete full time (including a placement year) and fees for students from England, Scotland and Wales stand at £9,250 in 2019/20.
-In your first year you’ll study modules such as 'Contemporary Tourism', 'Global Travel Destinations' and 'Introduction to Leisure and Tourism'.
-In year two you'll cover 'People Management', 'Transportation Operations in Tourism' and 'Landscape Change and Tourism'.
-In year three you have to option to choose between a 48-week professional work placement or time studying abroad.
-In your final year you'll learn about 'Tourism Planning, Development and Management', 'Creating Visitor Experiences' and 'Contemporary Issues in Leisure, Tourism and Events'.
+To study the BSc International Travel and Tourism Management degree at Ulster University you'll need CCC at A-level.
+The programme takes four years to complete full time (including a placement year) and fees for students from England, Scotland and Wales stand at £9,250 in 2020/21.
+In your first year you’ll study modules such as 'Contemporary Tourism' and 'Global Travel Destinations'.
+In year two you'll cover 'People Management' and 'Transportation Operations in Tourism'.
+In year three you have to choose between a 48-week professional work placement or time studying abroad.
+In your final year you'll learn about 'Tourism Planning, Development and Management' and 'Creating Visitor Experiences'.
 Graduates of the course have gone on to work for high-profile companies such as Aer Lingus, Disney and Emirates.

 Postgraduate travel and tourism courses

 While not always a prerequisite to getting a travel and tourism job, a Masters could prove extremely useful.
 Regardless of whether your undergraduate degree is in a relevant subject or not, postgraduate study provides non-travel and tourism graduates with the opportunity to broaden their skillset, and travel and tourism graduates with the opportunity to specialise further.
 It can also help you stand out in an increasingly competitive field.